microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/phoneauthenticationmethod-get.md

 Namespace: microsoft.graph

-Retrieve a single [phoneAuthenticationMethod](../resources/phoneauthenticationmethod.md) object.
+Retrieve a single [phoneAuthenticationMethod](../resources/phoneauthenticationmethod.md) object for a user.
 This method is available only for standard Azure AD and B2B users, but not B2C users.

 ## Permissions